Skip to main content

 About Sila

 Sila National Park protects 73,695 hectares of the vast Sila plateau in Calabria, a high-altitude tableland averaging 1,200-1,400 meters in elevation that supports one of southern Italy's most important forest ecosystems.
-Established in 1997, the park encompasses dense forests of Calabrian black pine (Pinus nigra subsp. laricio), beech, and silver fir surrounding artificial lakes, with peaks reaching 1,928 meters at Monte Botte Donato.
+[1] Established by Law No. 344 of 8 October 1997, the park encompasses dense forests of Calabrian black pine (Pinus nigra subsp. laricio), beech, and silver fir surrounding artificial lakes, with peaks reaching 1,928 meters at Monte Botte Donato.
 The Sila is often called the 'Great Forest of Italy' for its extensive woodland cover.

 Wildlife Ecosystems

 The park supports the southernmost Italian populations of several forest species.
-Wolves maintain a significant presence, with an estimated 15-20 individuals in the park.
-Italian roe deer were reintroduced in 2010 and are recovering.
+Wolves maintain a significant presence in the park.
+Italian roe deer have been reintroduced and are recovering.
 Red squirrels are common in the pine forests.
 Wild boar are abundant.
 The Sila's streams support native brown trout and the rare Italian crayfish.
 Black woodpecker, eagle owl, and goshawk nest in old-growth forest stands.
 The park's lakes attract wintering waterbirds.
-The rare Calabrian population of dormouse (Driomys nitedula) has been documented.
+Forest dormice (Dryomys nitedula) have been documented in the dense woodland.

 Flora Ecosystems

-The Sila's forests are dominated by the majestic Calabrian black pine (Pinus nigra subsp. laricio), a subspecies endemic to southern Italy that forms pure stands on the plateau at 1,000-1,700 meters.
-These straight-trunked pines were historically prized for ship masts.
+The Sila's forests are dominated by the majestic Calabrian black pine (Pinus nigra subsp. laricio), a subspecies endemic to southern Italy and Corsica that forms pure stands on the plateau at 1,000-1,700 meters.
+[1] These straight-trunked pines were historically prized for ship masts.
 Beech occupies higher and north-facing slopes, while silver fir (Abies alba) forms mixed stands, representing the species' southernmost natural populations.
-The 'Giants of the Sila' are ancient laricio pines over 500 years old and 40 meters tall.
-Mountain meadows and wetlands add diversity between the forest blocks.
+The 'Giants of the Sila' in the Fallistro Biogenetic Nature Reserve are ancient laricio pines over 500 years old and up to 45 meters tall, with trunks over two meters in diameter.
+[2] Mountain meadows and wetlands add diversity between the forest blocks.

 Geology